Human-AI Shared Control via Policy Dissection: Introduction

-In this work we develop a minimalist approach called \textit{Policy Dissection}, to enable human-AI shared control on autonomous agents trained on a wide range of tasks.
-Policy Dissection does not impose assumption on the agent's training scheme, and it requires neither retraining the controller's network nor modifying the environment.
-Policy Dissection achieves human-AI shared control by firstly dissecting the internal representations of the learned policy and aligning them with specific kinematic attributes, and then modulating the activation of the internal representations to elicit the desired motor skills.
-Policy Dissection takes the inspiration from neuroscience studies on motor cortex of primates: exerting electrical stimulation on different areas of motor cortex can elicit meaningful body movements.
-A stimulation-evoked map can be built to reveal the relationship between the evoked body movement and the motor neurons located in different areas of motor cortex~\cite{graziano2002complex, graziano2008intelligent, kriegeskorte2019peeling}.
-In order to replicate the stimulation-evoked map of a neural controller, the proposed Policy Dissection follows a frequency analysis and matching strategy, associating the kinematic attribute and the unit activation.
-The procedure of building stimulation-evoked map by Policy Dissection is shown in Fig.~\ref{figure:overview}.
-Concretely, we first roll out the given policy for several episodes.
-After collecting a set of time series of the activities of all units, kinematics and dynamics, we identify the units whose activities align with the kinematic and dynamic attributes in a way that there is the lowest frequency discrepancy between the specific units and the kinematic attributes in the frequency domain.
-The stimulation-evoked map between units and attributes is thus built and used to modulate the activation intensity of identified units so that the desired motor skills can be elicited.
-Therefore, Policy Dissection constructs an interpretable control interface on top of the trained agent for human to interact with and evoke certain behaviors of the agent, thus achieving human-AI shared control.
+Policy Dissection is inspired by the neuroscience studies on motor cortex of primates, where exerting electrical stimulation on different areas of motor cortex can elicit meaningful body movements~\cite{graziano2002complex}.
+Thus, a \textit{stimulation-evoked map} can be built to reveal the relationship between the evoked body movements and the motor neurons located in different areas of motor cortex~\cite{graziano2002complex, graziano2008intelligent, kriegeskorte2019peeling}.
+In order to replicate such a \textit{stimulation-evoked map} inside a controller powered by artificial neural network, the proposed \textit{Policy Dissection} conducts a frequency analysis and matching strategy for associating the kinematic attribute and the unit activation.
+The procedure of building a \textit{stimulation-evoked map} by \textit{Policy Dissection} is illustrated in Fig.~\ref{figure:overview}.
+Concretely, we first roll out the given well-trained policy for many episodes and collect a set of time series of the activities of all units, and the variation in kinematics and dynamics.
+Afterwards, for each kinematic attribute we identify one unit whose activity align best with the variation of this kinematic attribute following the principle that there is the lowest frequency discrepancy between both the time series.
+After finishing the alignment for all kinematic attributes, the identified units are then called {\textit{motor primitives}}\footnote{Motor primitive is used by researchers in biological motor control to indicate ``building blocks of movement generation''~\cite{peters2004learning,konczak2005notion}}whose activation can change corresponding kinematic attributes.
+Since a behavior can be described by the change of one or more kinematic attributes, the \textit{stimulation-evoked map} can be built for recording the relationship of \textit{motor-primitives}' activation and evoked behaviors.
+For example, the moving up behavior of the Gym-Ant shown in Fig.~\ref{figure:overview} can be described by turning upward (increasing yaw) and increasing upward speed ($v_y$), and thus we can activate corresponding two \textit{motor primitives} to elicit the desired movement.
+In conclusion, \textit{Policy Dissection} constructs an interpretable control interface on top of the trained agent for human to interact with and evoke certain behaviors of the agent, thus achieving human-AI shared control.